Migrating from AngularJS to React — how do you measure your performance gains?

-Mobx profile shows few GC pauses but not as many as AngularJS version.
+The Mobx profile shows few GC pauses, but not as many as the AngularJS version.

 Scenario 2 — Adding Tickers

 We will add 50 tickers to the visible collection every 100ms until we show all the tickers.
-The end result of showing all 5000 tickers is not a realistic scenario but it would be interesting to see how each framework handles it.
+The result of showing all 5000 tickers is not a realistic scenario, but it would be interesting to see how each framework handles it.

 With AngularJS, adding new items caused jank in the browser right from the start (red bars) and the number of frames per second dropped from 60 early on and never recovered (green area) during the entire add operation.

-Redux created jank once early-on but it is all clear until we crossed half the way of adding new tickers.
+Redux created jank once early-on, but it is all clear until we crossed the halfway point of adding new tickers.
 FPS also nicely recovered to 60 in between the add operations.

 Memory & GC events